-Students with English deficiencies will be assigned to the ENGL 091R & ENGL 092R sequence of classes.
-These non-credit courses will be taken with Pass/Fail grading.
-In order to receive a grade of "Pass," a student must have achieved a score of 455 for ENGL 091R and 475 for ENGL 092R or above.
+Students with English deficiencies will be assigned to remedial English classes (course codes with numbers below 100).
+These non-credit courses will be taken with grades.
+After proving themselves successful by meeting the TOEFL requirements of a score of 475 or better, students may enroll in courses for credit.
 Students who do not demonstrate English proficiency must retake the relevant course or continue in the sequence until the required score is achieved.